 The benefits of green juice include detox and cleansing as well as fat-burning for weight loss.
 This green vegetable juice benefits come from the best green leafy vegetables like spinach, coriander and mint that are healthy greens to eat every day.

-Green juice benefits include preserving the dark green vegetables’ vitamins and nutrients in green leafy vegetables in that are so good for us.
+Green juice benefits include preserving the dark green vegetables’ vitamins and nutrients in green leafy vegetables that are so good for us.
 But you don’t need to start a green juice diet to enjoy a glass of healthy fruit and vegetable juice in the morning.

-This green veggie juice recipe contains healthy green foods and fruits like pineapple to enhance the flavour of the healthy vegetable juice.
+This green veggie juice recipe contains healthy green foods and fruits like pineapple to enhance the flavour of healthy vegetable juice.